CATALOGUE RAISONNÉ

-A specific focus of the Foundation is the creation of a Catalogue Raisonné, especially of the pictorial works.
-As far as we know a complete works catalogue does not yet exist and shall contain all the writings published by the author and all fine art works by the hand of the artist.
+A specific focus of the foundation is the creation of a catalogue raisonné, especially of the pictorial works.
+As far as we know a complete works catalogue does not yet exist and shall contain all the writings published by the author, as well as all works of fine art by the artist’s own hand.

-The primary goal of the catalogue is the preservation of the work itself—as faithfully and completely as possible.
-The Bô Yin Râ Catalogue Raisonné will therefore be not just a list of titles but, above all, an archive with reproductions in both word and image.
-As the project progresses, we plan to keep you informed here.
+The ultimate goal of the catalogue is the preservation of the work itself – as faithfully and completely as possible.
+The Bô Yin Râ Catalogue Raisonné will therefore be not just a list of titles but, primarily, an archive with reproductions in both word and image.
+It is planned to keep you informed of the project’s progress.

-The following paintings have been digitized by the German Bô Yin Râ-Stiftung, and we make them—landscapes and, above all, spiritual images—available here for meditative viewing on the screen.
+The following paintings have been digitized by the Deutsche Bô Yin Râ-Stiftung, and we make them – landscapes and, above all, spiritual images– available here for meditative viewing on the screen.

 However, the original fidelity of the high-quality image files in the emerging artwork archive, each approximately 1-2 GB in size, cannot be fully appreciated on a screen.
 On typical monitors, one would not discern any advantage of the original data compared to the web files, which are reduced in color depth and resolution.
 This is due to the limitation of 8-bit color depth, lower resolution, and, above all, the lack of color calibration on standard monitors.
-The fact that one can adjust brightness, saturation, color temperature, etc., at will in screen viewing programs only adds to this issue.
+Tinkering around with brightness, color saturation, color temperature, and the like on screen or in image-viewing software only adds to it.

 It can be generally stated that a physical reproduction illuminated by daylight is inherently closer to the original painting than a self-illuminating, digital image, which requires darkness to achieve its optimal effect.

 Most will also achieve a more undisturbed devotion with tangible, 'hands-on' images rather than on a computer, which tends to demand its own attention.
-As a result, we view the art prints as the goal of the artwork archive, with the digital data serving as a means to that end.
+As a result, we regard the art prints as the goal of the artwork archive, and the digital data as a means to that end.

-We are therefore delighted to present these paintings as high-quality fine art prints, made available through the publisher Magische Blätter.
-For additional details, please visit the publisher’s website.
+We are therefore delighted to present these paintings as high-quality fine art prints, made available through Verlag Magische Blätter.
+Further information about the prints can be found there.

 With these art prints, you can trust that the colors and details remain true to the originals, ensuring the paintings appear as the artist intended.

-Although the primary motivation for establishing the artwork archive is to provide a physically anchored and lasting reproduction of the artworks, the 'apparent' images created for screen viewing should not be concealed.
+Although the possibility of creating a more permanent, physically anchored reproduction of the artworks is the primary motivation for establishing the artwork archive, the ‘apparent’ images prepared for screen viewing are not meant to be concealed.

-In his book The Realm of Art (from the chapter 'Art Explanation,' as well as the following quotes), Bô Yin Râ writes, in essence, that nowhere is the fundamentally misguided notion held by many about the creation and work of the visual artist more clearly expressed than in the demand to have art "explained."
-What can be approached with words – this can be summarized and quoted briefly – never pertains to art as such.
+In his book The Realm of Art (from the chapter 'Art Explanation,' as well as the following quotes), Bô Yin Râ writes, in essence, that nowhere is the fundamentally mistaken understanding by many of a visual artist’s creative work more clearly revealed than in the demand that art must be "explained."
+That which can be expressed in words – cited here in essence and abbreviated – never truly concerns art as such.

 'Explanation' is therefore exactly not the purpose of the accompanying texts, and this note is directed equally at those who seek an explanation as a basis for their judgment of the artwork or as a shortcut to their own engagement with it, as well as at those who have internalized Bô Yin Râ's insights into the nature of art and now react with rejection to any kind of communication about an artwork, assuming that something should be explained to them.